John Stanaway

 It is with great sadness that we let everyone know our dear friend, John, passed away on December 18, 2019.
 John was our long-time historian and a great supporter of the Association and its mission.
 I’ve decided to leave this page active in case anyone would like to delve into some of John’s work and his lifelong love for the P-38.

-John Stanaway is the most prolific author on the subject of the P‑38 Lightning that we know.
-He knows his stuff, and he’s been good enough to share his knowledge with the rest of us.
-John isn’t old enough to have had an opportunity to fly combat in a P‑38, but he knows more about them than most people you’ll meet.
+John Stanaway was the most prolific author on the subject of the P‑38 Lightning that we know.
+He knew his stuff, and was good enough to share his knowledge with the rest of us.
+John wasn’t old enough to have had an opportunity to fly combat in a P‑38, but he knew more about them than most people you’ll meet.

-He is a long-time member of the P‑38 Association and is our highly valued Historians.
+He was a long-time member of the P‑38 Association and one of our highly valued Historians.
 We thank him for all his hard work in documenting so much historical data about this fantastic combat airplane and the men who knew it so well.

-One of John’s passions has been to document the feats of the P‑38 aces in the various theaters of operations.
-So, in his books (some of which are shown in the left and right columns) you’ll notice that a good many of them have to do with “Lightning Aces of…”
+One of John’s passions was to document the feats of the P‑38 aces in the various theaters of operations.
+So, in his books (some of which are shown below) you’ll notice that many of them have to do with “Lightning Aces of…”

 You’re going to have a good deal of fun digging into all of John’s excellent, well-documented books.